The N26 guide to online sports equipment stores

 6 min read

-To help you find what you need to stay fit, we’ve reviewed four of the largest online athletics and sporting goods retailers.
+However, before you start working up a sweat, you’ll need to invest in some quality sports equipment.
+Luckily, thanks to online sports equipment stores, you can save your energy for your next workout and make these purchases right from your couch.
+To help you find what you need, we’ve reviewed four of the largest online athletics and sporting goods retailers.
 Here, we explain what kind of gear they sell, what services they offer, and how they handle shipping and returns.

 Adidas wears its sustainability credentials on its sleeve

 This German multinational is the largest sportswear manufacturer in Europe.
 Adidas sells online in 20 European countries and offers a decent range of language options, too.
 Adidas and Nike clearly keep a very close eye on each other’s business models—the design, offers, and conditions of their online stores and apps are remarkably similar.
 Like Nike, Adidas is all about clothing, shoes and accessories—so you won’t find any sports equipment or outdoor gear here.

 Yet unlike Nike, Adidas offers a range of sustainable footwear and sportswear products.
 Under Brands in the main menu, you’ll find a variety of vegan sneakers, sportswear, and Stan Smith sneakers featuring Primegreen—a textile made from recycled materials—as well as Primeblue clothing and shoes, made using Parley Ocean Plastic and zero virgin polyester.

 Product pages offer size guidance, customer reviews and ratings, links to shipping and returns information, plus plenty of photos.
 You can even personalize your Stan Smiths by having letters and numbers stitched onto the sides.